partiql/partiql-lang-kotlin/docs/dev/TEST_SCRIPT_SPEC.md

 #### `benchmark`

-Executes the set of benchmarks for the specified \SqlName query against the specified environment with the specified compile options and aggregates the benchmark results or error
+Executes the set of benchmarks for the specified PartiQL query against the specified environment with the specified compile options and aggregates the benchmark results or error

 `benchmark` command specification is based on the `test` command specification.
 The differences are: